fstark/blog/content/blog/welcometonext/welcometonext.md

 ## Manual fsck

 Sometimes, the NeXT may ask you to run ``fsck`` manually.
 In that case, boot "single users" (bsd -s),

+## Operating System Versions

+* 0.8 : 0.8 is the first known version of the system.
+There is no official release as it was just installed on optical disks, and modified by users.
+There is a known version, but it is unclear how pristine it is.

+* 0.9 : Same story as 0.8

+* 1.0 : NeXTstep 1.0.
+First real version of the OS.
+Last version with the famous "Black Hole" as recycler bin.

+* 1.0a : Last version of 1.0?

+=> On NS10a-MO.raw

+* 2.0 : NeXTstep 2.0 (March 1991) - support for Cubes

+* 2.1 : A better 2.0

+* 2.2 : Support for Turbo machines
+  (note single CD for OS and dev, need to use floppy to install dev after install)

+* 3.0 : NeXTstep 3.0 (Sep 1992)

+* 3.1 : Support for x86 (May 1993)

+* 3.2 : Support for HP-PA (Oct 1993)

+* 3.3 : Support for sparc (Feb 1995)

+* 3.3patch3 : Latest version with Y2K support (Nov 1999)

+* 4.0, 4.1, 4.2, up to 4.2p3, (Mar 1999)

+## Notes:

+# Device names:

+/dev/rod0a, /dev/rod0b : magneto-optical disk partitions

+## Building a MO disk from a 0.8 image in Previous

+# Create a 256MB MO file

+``dd if=/dev/zero of=MO.raw bs=1048576 count=256``

+Add it to Previous as a MO disk

+## Machines for Luuk

+NS2.0 => Oldest next step, most vintage
+NS3.3 => Best next step
+OS4.2 => Latest next step